TychoSchenkeveld/macOSLAPS/README.md

-macOS LAPS (Local Administrator Password Solution)
+macOS LAPS (Local Administrator Password Solution) - Modified version with encryption
 ==================================================
+**This is a modified version of https://github.com/joshua-d-miller/macOSLAPS and will probably not suit your needs!
+Please refer to Josh Miller's branch for the official macOSLAPS**

 Swift binary that utilizes Open Directory to determine if the local administrator password has expired as specified by the Active Directory attribute dsAttrTypeNative:ms-Mcs-AdmPwdExpirationTime.
 If this is the case